SWIMMING TRAINING AT SWIM IN BALANCE

 What kind of people become swim trainers at Swim in Balance?

-Their professional backgrounds differ greatly, but they all have in common that they see this as a nice addition to their other profession, that they enjoy working with people, that they are interested in the human body and the human psyche, that they are enthusiastic about the Alexander Technique and that they love water a lot.
-Often they have a medical background.
+Their professional backgrounds differ greatly, but they have one thing in common: they see this as a nice addition to their other profession, that they enjoy working with people, that they are interested in the human body and the human psyche, that they are enthusiastic about Alexander technique and that they love water very much.
+They often have a medical background.
 For example, we currently have 2 nurses and a doctor in the teaching team.
 However, some are also professional musicians or have sailed at a high level.

-If you are interested in becoming a swim trainer at Swim in Balance, please contact Esther Visser, the founder of Swim in Balance.
+If you are interested in becoming a swimming coach at Swim in Balance, please contact us contact with Esther Visser, the founder of Swim in Balance.
 We are expanding rapidly and have room for more teachers.
-After following all our courses as a student, an intensive internal training to become a swimming trainer at Swim in Balance is possible.
+After completing all our courses as a student, an intensive internal training to become a swimming coach at Swim in Balance is possible.

 Is swimming training in open water possible and what does this entail?

 The swimming styles you learn at Swim in Balance are ideally suited for swimming longer distances in open water.
 However, you cannot automatically start swimming in the same way as in a swimming pool, because there are major differences.
-That is why we offer open water swimming workshops during the summer months (June-October) for people who have already learned a swimming stroke in our pool.
-We then go deeper into keeping course in the water, dealing with waves and so on.
+That is why we offer workshops in the summer months (June-October). open water swimming for people who have already learned a swimming stroke with us in the pool.
+We will then go into more detail about keeping course in the water, dealing with waves and so on.

 You can also take the same 6-week courses (crawl, breaststroke or butterfly) on open water weekends.
 Then you immediately learn the new swimming stroke in the element where you also want to apply the stroke.
 This appears to work very well in practice.